urho3d/SLikeNet/readme.txt

 like VC6) we might in the end ask you to upgrade to one of the supported compilers/OSs/3rd-party libraries.

-A special note on XcodeÂ® / OSX support:
+A special note on Xcode® / OSX support:
 Our test capabilities are limited on OSX atm.
 Therefore, we cannot test SLikeNet at the moment on any other compiler than the one listed below.
 Since RakNet originally supported the OSXSDK 10.5+ we are listing that version as